 Start with a list.

 I love just shopping in a grocery store with no rhyme or reason, but it almost always leads to a few impulse buys that end up uneaten because they’re ridiculous, or eaten too fast because they’re absolute garbage.
 You can always deviate from the list if the spirit moves you, but having one on hand makes life a lot easier, and your shopping a lot more efficient.
 Need an actual list to get you started?
-Click here to get the healthy habit email series and our handy grocery list PDF!
+Save this to your phone:

 Don’t be afraid of frozen veggies.